convox/convox/docs/management/rbac.md

 - Users
 - Workflows

-### Best Practices for Role Creation

-A recommended pattern for role creation is to start with **All Resources** set to `Read` access, and then apply more granular `Write` or `Deny` permissions for specific resources.
-This ensures broad, non-destructive access to resources by default, while allowing finer control over which users have higher privileges or restrictions.

 ### Relation Between Rack and App Permissions

 It’s important to note that **Rack** permissions and **App** permissions are related.
 A user must have access to the **Rack** to make use of **App** permissions.
 If a user is granted app-level permissions but lacks permissions for the associated rack, the app permissions will not grant access.
 Rack permissions act as a foundational requirement for app-related actions.